lidyaliu/E64095338.github.io/readme.md

 A given image can be divided into its three color channels, red, green, and blue.
 Any value between 0 and 255 can be represented by a (m×n)‑matrix for each channel.
 The matrix A, which represents one of the channels, will now be compressed.

 In order to accomplish this, we compute an approximation to the matrix A that requires a very small amount of storage space.
-The best part of SVD is that it sorts the data in the matrices U, Ϋ, and V according to how big of a contribution they make to matrix A in the product.
+The best part of SVD is that it sorts the data in the matrices U, Sigma, and V according to how big of a contribution they make to matrix A in the product.
 This allows us to obtain a fairly accurate approximation by utilizing only the most significant components of the matrices.

 Now, we select a number k of singular values to be used in the approximation.
 The quality of the approximation improves with a greater number, but encoding it requires more data.
 Now, we only consider the upper left (k × k)-square of Σ, which contains the k greatest (and thus most significant) singular values, and the first k columns of U and V. Having: